-- Blackboard Tests and Quizzes – a system for students to input their answers from activities that can be pre-marked, and then cause further content to be released.
+- Blackboard Tests and Quizzes – a system for students to input their answers from activities that can be pre marked, and then cause further content to be released.

-Like other spreadsheets and documents, you can also set a password to get into a PowerPoint, thus, creating a lock for students to open, just hide the password (key) somewhere else for them to find.
+Like other spreadsheets and documents you can also set a password to get into a PowerPoint, thus creating a lock for students to open, just hide the password (key) somewhere else for them to find.
 You can also create a key within the PowerPoint document by hiding a clue somewhere within the content.

-Microsoft Forms is a great tool for putting together elements of your Escape Room.
+Microsoft Forms is a great tool for putting together elements of your escape room.
 It can provide a place for answers (or ‘keys’) to be inputted which then takes users onto the next piece of content.

-You can create a great online escape room by using Microsoft OneNote.
-Microsoft OneNote is a collaborative tool, ideal as the foundation for a virtual interactive Escape Room.
+Microsoft OneNote is a great collaborative tool, ideal as the foundation for a virtual interactive Escape Room.
 With its password-protected function and its ability to deal with many file types, OneNote is a perfect gatekeeper to keep your puzzles and quizzes safe.

-Using OneNote’s sections and pages can help you organise and plan your Escape Room.
+Using OneNote’s sections and pages can help you organise and plan your Escape room.
 Also having the ability to record audio and video directly into OneNote, you can add an extra level of depth to the problem solving, which will keep your students entertained for hours.

 Thinglink is a free website that allows you to create a webpage with an image with hotspots.
 Hovering on the hotspots will bring up more content, videos, images, text and link to other web pages.